GuidanceMantras/GuidanceMantras/README.md

 - Write down your problems on a paper, which gives you a more flexibility to solutions

 ### Travelling
-- If you feel bored/ tired of life, go for hiking/trip with friends or solo for 2/3 days
+- If you feel bored/ tired of life, go for hiking/trip with friends or solo trip for 2/3 days
 - long drive
--

 ### Cloud Future
 - Future is data, you need to know how to store your data on cloud
 - You can use free cloud service on phone/laptop such as google cloud in your gmail, micro-soft cloud for free